 You are joining approximately 1300 other Specialty Doctors and Dentists as well as Associate Specialists in Scotland.
 If you are completely new to SAS, hopefully this will give you some useful information.
 If you have moved from elsewhere to take up a post in Scotland, please be aware the there are some differences compared to the rest of the UK.

-You have access to a SAS Education Adviser in your health board (see the bottom of this page for a list).
+You have access to a SAS Education Adviser in your health board (click here to find the Education Adviser for your health board).
 Your EA is also a SAS doctor or dentist; do contact your EA when you start your post, as by joining their local mailing list you will be updated about SAS educational activities and opportunities.
 They can give you help and guidance as you start your new role.
-Additionally, the SAS Development programme is supported by Phil and Stacey who are the Programme Officers.
-Please contact them for help and guidance at SASDevelopment@nes.scot.nhs.uk!
+Additionally, the SAS Development programme is supported by Phil who is the Programme Officer.
+Please contact him for help and guidance at SASDevelopment@nes.scot.nhs.uk